 has the meaning given to investment firm in the main Glossary except that it excludes persons to which the MiFID does not apply as a result of articles 2 or 3 of MiFID.
-Note: An investment firm is not necessarily a firm for the purposes of the rules.

-investment management firm investment manager see the meaning given to the term in the Glossary means a person who, acting only on behalf of a customer, either:
+Note: An investment firm is not necessarily a firm for the purposes of the rules. see the meaning given to the term in the Glossary means a person who, acting only on behalf of a customer, either:

-- manages an account or portfolio in the exercise of discretion; or (a) - (b) has accepted responsibility on a continuing basis for advising on the composition of the account or portfolio.
+- (a) manages an account or portfolio in the exercise of discretion; or - (b) has accepted responsibility on a continuing basis for advising on the composition of the account or portfolio.